 We then extract luxury companies from Forbes top 100 most valuable brand list.
 Forbes’ list is arguably more open to interpretation as they take into account several data points that are not necessarily consistently available for all brands.
 When combined with the actual sales figures from Deloitte’s reports, however, we were confident that we had a solid starting point.

 Next, we use Google Trends to measure actual search interest for each luxury brand online.
-This year, Gucci continued to dominate the share of search, so we use the brand as the standard against which we measure all the other brands on our list in order to have a single comparison point.
+This year, Gucci continued to dominate the share of search, so we use the brand as the standard against which we measure all the other brands on our list to have a single comparison point.

 After observing a significant concentration of the share of search interest among the top 15 luxury brands on our list, we summed up their individual average search interest for 2020 to get a baseline of the total search interest for the top 15 brands.
 We then calculated a ratio for each brand against that total to get their share of the total search interest.